 You must first open an Inherited IRA account with a custodian and have the deceased person’s IRA transferred into this account.
 It must be a “trustee to trustee” transfer.
 Therefore, the funds should go directly from the deceased custodian to the inherited IRA custodian.

 If the account is a ROTH IRA, you must make a declaration to the CRA the first year you inherit the account.
-These distributions will be tax free in both Canada and the US per the US/CA tax treaty.
+These distributions will be tax-free in both Canada and the US per the US/CA tax treaty.

-If you inherit cash you can simply move the USD to your Canadian bank account tax free.
+If you inherit cash you can simply move the USD to your Canadian bank account tax-free.
 You will file a form with the CRA disclosing the inheritance, but you will pay no tax.

 If you inherit individual stocks, bonds, or ETFs you also will not pay any taxes upon receipt.
-However, your new “cost basis” in Canada will be the cost basis (in CAD not USD) on the day the person died.
+However, your new “cost basis” in Canada will be the cost basis (in CAD, not USD) on the day the person died.
 Any capital appreciation/depreciation going forward will be a taxable event in Canada.

 When dealing with an estate with multiple beneficiaries across the US/Canada.
 It may be advisable for the executor to sell any holdings as soon as possible and move the proceeds to cash so there is less issue with any capital gains/losses across the border.
-Example: Capital gains rates are lower in the US than Canada, so some beneficiaries will be affected differently.
+Example: Capital gains rates are lower in the US than in Canada, so some beneficiaries will be affected differently.

 If you inherit mutual funds or index funds it is similar from a tax perspective to individual stocks, bonds, or ETFs.
 The difference however is that you are not allowed to hold these funds if you are a non-resident of the US, so they must be sold before the cash is transferred to Canada.
 You would only liable for capital gains tax in Canada if the mutual fund had appreciated since the date of death.

-If you inherit property in the US you will only taxed on any appreciation between the date of death and when you decide to sell the property.
+If you inherit property in the US you will only be taxed on any appreciation between the date of death and when you decide to sell the property.
 Upon which you could owe capital gains taxes in the US and Canada depending on how long you held the property.

 This guide will continue to be updated with additional questions and answers.
-If you would like a specific cross border investment question addressed please contact me today.
+If you would like a specific cross-border investment question addressed please contact me today.